Hashim Ridha: Club career

 Hashim Ridha was a natural goalscorer, deadly around the six-yard box.
 He started his career at Karbala FC.
 He started his football career joining the Karbala junior team in 1993.
 In 1998, he earned a move to Al-Shorta.
 There he finished as joint top scorer of the 1998/99 season, scoring 19 goals and winning both the best striker and best young player awards.
 He also scored 14 goals in the 1998/99 Iraq FA Cup, which is the record for the most goals that a player has scored in a single Iraq FA Cup tournament.
-He was part of the Iraqi Olympic team that failed to qualify for the 2000 Olympic games in Sydney, after losing 5-0 to Jordan, a few days after beating the same team 4-2.
+He was part of the Iraqi Olympic team that failed to qualify for the 2000 Olympic games in Sydney, after losing 5–0 to Jordan, a few days after beating the same team 4–2.
 After his Olympic disappointments, Hashim was given his first call up to the national team by Najih Humoud during the International Friendly Tournament in 1999, he also was called up by Milan Zivadinovic into the 2000 Asian Cup squad but was one of the players that missed out of a place in Lebanon.
 In the 2001/02 season, after loan spells at Al-Zawraa and Al-Talaba, he bagged a mighty 32 goals for Al-Shorta and finished as top scorer of the Iraqi Premier League for the second time in his career.
 He helped Al-Shorta to win three Umm Al Maarek Cup (Mother of All Battles Cup)'s in a row but a recurring injury kept keeping him out of games.
 He then moved to a professional club, Qatari club Al-Shamal in the 2002/03 season.
 He scored seven goals for them in that season, the third highest amount in the league.
 He was one of the best players in the 2004 Algomhuria International Cup when he returned to Al-Shorta and Al-Shorta finished 4th in the tournament.
-He left the club on 2006 to join his hometown club Karbala FC where he scored three goals in the 2006/07 season.
+He left the club on loan to join his hometown club Karbala FC where he scored three goals in the 2006/07 season.
 He returned to Al-Shorta in 2007/08, scoring three more goals for the club, and then moved back to Karbala in 2009.
-He scored six goals for Karbalaa in the 2009/10 season and then moved back to Al-Shorta for the 2010/11 season in which he was the captain of his club.
+He scored six goals for Karbala in the 2009/10 season and then moved back to Al-Shorta for the 2010/11 season in which he was the captain of his club.
 He scored one goal in that season against Ramadi FC and then made his last career move, returning to play for Karbala for the fourth time in his career.
-After adding another two goals to his long list of career goals in the 2011/12 season, Hashim decided to retire at the age of 34 and as one of the deadliest Iraqi strikers of all-time, and he is one of Al Shorta's most legendary players.
+After adding another two goals to his long list of career goals in the 2011/12 season, Hashim decided to retire at the age of 34 and as one of the deadliest Iraqi strikers of all time, and he is one of Al Shorta's most legendary players.
 He had a retirement ceremony at Al Shaab Stadium before Al Shorta took on Al Zawraa (two of his former clubs) in a league match on 31 August 2013.